-Indicators on the Optional Bezel
+Indicators on the Bezel

-The optional locking system bezel incorporates blue and amber system status indicators.
-The blue indicator lights up when the system is operating correctly.
-The amber indicator lights up when the system needs attention due to a problem with power supplies, fans, system temperature, or hard drives.
+The locking system bezel (optional on rack configurations) incorporates a system status indicator.
+The system status indicator lights blue when the system is operating correctly and lights amber when the system needs attention due to a problem with power supplies, fans, system temperature, or hard drives.